 The Company recorded an income tax expense of \$0.1 million in the three months ended September 30, 2022 and an income tax benefit of \$0.1 million in the three months ended September 30, 2023.
-The Company recorded an income tax expense of \$0.2 million in the nine months ended September 30, 2022 and an income tax benefit of \$0.2 million in the nine months ended September 30, 2023.
-Income tax expense or benefit in each period is related to the Company's U.S. and foreign operations.
+The Company recorded an income tax expense of \$0.2 million in the nine months ended September 30, 2022 and an income tax benefit of \$0.2 million in the nine months ended September 30, 2022 and an income tax benefit of \$0.2 million in the nine months ended September 30, 2022 and an income tax benefit of \$0.2 million in the nine months ended September 30, 2022 and an income tax benefit of \$0.2 million in the nine months ended September 30, 2022 and an income tax benefit of \$0.2 million in the nine months ended September 30, 2023.
+The Company's U.S. and foreign operations.
 The effective tax rates for the three and nine months ended September 30, 2022 and 2023 are different from the federal statutory tax rate primarily due to losses for which no tax benefit has been recognized.

 The Company increased its unrecognized tax benefits in the nine months ended September 30, 2023 by \$3.4 million.
 This increase is primarily attributable to the portion of AFTC revenue recognized in the period attributed to the federal fuel tax the Company collected from its customers and deductions attributed to the unvested Amazon Warrant during the nine months ended September 30, 2023.
-The net interest incurred was immaterial for the three and nine months ended September 30, 2022 and 2023.
+The net interest incurred was immaterial for the three and nine months ended September 30, 2023.